c-shah/trigger-framework/README.md

  this is false by default.
 If you need to disable all triggers, you can just check this checkbox. and all triggers will be disabled for a given user/profile/org

   We can also enable/disable trigger on individual sObject.
-  You can add <<sObjectType>>TriggerDisabled custom setting under TriggerFrameworkSettings__c, and that setting will be dynamically be read for that sObject for a given user/profile/org.
+  You can add <sObjectType>TriggerDisabled (e.g. AccountTriggerDisabled, or Test__cTriggerDisabled) custom setting under TriggerFrameworkSettings__c, and that setting will be dynamically be read for that sObject for a given user/profile/org.